 It’s more than a faithful adaptation, it expands the original source creating a dystopian future that is eerily relevant to our times.
 It’s not just joining the gender conversation, it’s demanding to be heard.
 Just three episodes down and Hulu inserts itself as a contender to Netflix and Amazon in producing the future of television and quality of content.

-This adaptation translated the book’s first-person narrative into voice-overs, inner monologues, breathtaking cinematography, soft natural lighting, and a cream-bright palette that makes the handmaid’s red robes stand out in striking contrast to everything else on screen.
+This adaptation translated the book’s first-person narrative into voice-overs, inner monologues, breathtaking cinematography, soft lighting, and a cream-bright palette that makes the handmaid’s red robes stand out in striking contrast to everything else on screen.
 But it’s the acting that gives flesh and impact to the narrative.
-Dialogues are brief and muted, conscious of listening ears, and it’s their eyes that speak the loudest, especially in the heartbreaking ceremony scene.
+Dialogues are brief and muted, conscious of listening ears, and it’s their eyes that speak the loudest, especially in that heartbreaking ceremony scene.

 This is a terrifying watch, especially to unwomen, gender traitors, and every other female who takes charge for her own body.
 Can’t wait for the next episode.